Check out our Brochure.

 The Center offers:

 - A reserved database for both qualitative and quantitative cyber policy analyses;

 - Detailed Country Profiles aiming at offering both Country Cyber Governance and Risk Maps and Cyber Business Maps.

 The profiles include data on national cyber security governance and involved stakeholders.

 Through its consolidated network of partnerships with universities, research centers, international organizations, private actors and public institutions, the Center is involved in the development of both national and international projects.
 In particular:

-- Through an agreement with the Italian Ministry for International Affairs and International Cooperation (MAECI), the Center forms active part in the permanent panel of the Ise-Shima G7 Cyber Group.
-In 2017, the Center has contributed to the drafting of the Lucca Declaration “Declaration on Norms for Responsible State Behavior in Cyberspace”.
+- Through an agreement with the Italian Ministry for International Affairs and International Cooperation (MAECI), the Center is an active part of the permanent table of the G7 IseShima Cyber Group.
+In 2017 the Center contributed to the drafting of the Lucca Declaration "Declaration on Norms for Responsible State Behavior in Cyberspace”.